If you live in Mexico or Latin America, have you created a plan for what to do in case of an accident, natural disaster, or healthcare emergency?

 Note three: If you are alone with no spouse, no children, and no one to rescue you, it is suggested you carry a copy of the funeral home card with contact information on you, plus a copy of key contacts including the notary public.
 When traveling, also carry a copy of your declaración jurada.
 If you have a car, it is recommended you keep a copy of your declaración jurada in the glove compartment.

-You have permission to re-post the entire article when you include author’s name, biography, and contact information as above.
+You have permission to re-post the entire article or quote from the article when you include author’s name, biography, and contact information as above, and the copyright indicated below.

 https://wdef.com/2018/09/19/morgue-director-fired-over-stench-of-157-corpses-in-truck/ September 2018 article reporting on two tractor trailers filled with unidentified corpses as there is not enough refrigerated space at the morgue in Guadalajara.
 A report by the English-language Guadalajara Reporter stated that corpses of two unrelated Americans, who died of natural causes, were stored in the tractor trailers, an indication that some stored corpses were identified first, not that it makes being stored in a tractor trailer palpable.